splittist/scanfcl/README.md

 *function* **COMPILE-CONTROL-STRING** `control-string`

-Returns a compiled function suitable for passing to `SSCANF`.
+Returns a compiled function dervied from *control-string* suitable for passing to `SSCANF`.

 ## Format